misc-options.Rd

 for a light and dark colored background, respectively.

-The following code snippet includes all output elements (except for an error) and can be used to test out a chosen color theme:
+The following code snippet includes all output elements (except for an error) and can be used to test out a chosen color style:

 # calculate log risk ratios and corresponding sampling variances